 The ancient Athenians, Bookchin wrote, believed in a democracy based on active participation of free and independent citizens.

-In modern times, Bookchin wrote, these ideal came closest to realization in the early United States, in the era of independent yeoman farmers and the New England town meeting.
+In modern times, Bookchin wrote, these ideals came closest to realization in the early United States, in the era of independent yeoman farmers and the New England town meeting.

 The leaders of the early American republic decided that their country needed to industrialize in order to be economically independent of the British Empire.
 They set in motion a process that made the USA the world’s leading economic power.

-But the result of this was a society in which there is freedom for the entrepreneur, and discipline and obedience for the employee.
+But the result of this was a society in which there is freedom for the entrepreneur, but only discipline and obedience for the employee.

 The result was learned helplessness, Bookchin wrote.
 Most Americans do not know how to garden nor to preserve food, how to kill and dress an animal or how to fell a tree and build a shelter, but are dependent on large organizations to provide for their needs.

 That is true of me.
 My parents and grandparents in fact had these homesteading skills, but I never bothered to learn them.
 I wanted to be an intellectual, spend a lot of time reading books, and provide for my needs with money—which I happily have been able to do, but do not hold up as the best way to live.